docker/docs/docker-for-windows/index.md

 * **DNS Server** - You can configure the DNS server to use dynamic or static IP addressing.

-> **Note**: Some users reported problems connecting to Docker Hub on Docker Desktop for
+> **Note**: Some users reported problems connecting to Docker Hub on Docker Desktop Stable version.
-> Windows stable version.
 This would manifest as an error when trying to run
 > `docker` commands that pull images from Docker Hub that are not already
 > downloaded, such as a first time run of `docker run hello-world`.
 If you
 > encounter this, reset the DNS server to use the Google DNS fixed address: